 Step 1: Problem Identified

-The M-200 By-Law is the minimum standard to which residential buildings, including houses, apartment buildings and rooming houses in Halifax Regional Municipality must be maintained.
-If a building is suspected to be non-compliant with the M-200 By-Law, it should be reported.
+The M-200 By-Law is the minimum standard to which residential buildings in Halifax Regional Municipality must be maintained.
+If a building is suspected to be non-compliant with the M-200 By-Law, it should be reported to the municipality.